herrera-ignacio/architect-handbook/architectures/clean/boundaries/README.md

 > Note the two arrows leaving `DatabaseAccess` class.
 That means that none of these classes knows the class exists.

+As architects, we have to be aware that boundaries, when fully implemented, are expensive.
+At the same time, we have to recognize that when such boundaries are ignored, they are very expensive to add in later.
+You must *guess intelligently*, weigh the costs and determine where the architectural boundaries lie, which should be fully implemented, which should be partially implemented, and which should be ignored.

+This is not a one-time decision.
+You *watch*.
+You pay attention as the system evolves.
+You note where boudnaries may be required, and the ncarefully watch for the first inkling of friction because those boundaries don't exist.
+At that point, you weigh the costs of implementing those boundaries versus the cost of ignoring them, and you review that decision frequently. *Your goal is to implement the boundaries right at the inflection point where the cost of implementing becomes less than the cost of ignoring*.

 ## Implementation

 > Boundaries objects are _Interfaces_, that are implemented usually by Interactors.